lpacher/lae/fpga/labs/lab7/README.md

 <br />

-Before simulating this small example change into the `work/sim` directory in order to keep the `lab7/` directory clean:
+Before simulating this small example change into the `work/sim` directory in order to keep the working directory clean:

 ```
 % cd work/sim